-Mark Oakley is the managing partner of ACSV Legal and has been advising on foreign direct investments into South-East Asia for more than a decade.
+Mark Oakley is the managing partner of ACSV Legal and has been advising on foreign direct investment into South-East Asia for more than a decade.
 Prior to establishing ACSV Legal, Mark worked at large international firms in London, Singapore, the Middle East and Vietnam.
 Mark was admitted as a solicitor of the senior courts of England and Wales in 2003 and is a registered foreign lawyer in Vietnam.
 Besides being a native English speaker, he is fluent in German.
 Mark has advised multinational clients on various international transactions involving large-scale energy and infrastructure projects, banking, structured finance, M&A, joint ventures, acquisition finance and commercial agreements.

 Hieu Pham is a special counsel at ACSV Legal and was admitted to the Ho Chi Minh City Bar Association in 2017.
 He is a native Vietnamese speaker who is fluent in English.
-Hieu focuses on cross-border M&A, private equity, joint ventures and FDI, in sectors including health and fitness, food and beverages, IT, hospitality, fintech and digital marketing.
+Hieu focuses on cross-border M&A, private equity, joint ventures and foreign direct investment, in sectors including health and fitness, food and beverages, IT, hospitality, fintech and digital marketing.
 Hieu provides counsel to high net worth clients on estate and tax planning, and family assets.
-He helps clients transfer significant wealth while minimising tax liability across jurisdictions including the USA, Singapore, Australia, Hong Kong and Malaysia, working with banks, trustees, local counsel and tax advisers.
+He helps clients transfer significant wealth while minimising tax liability across jurisdictions, working with banks, trustees, local counsel and tax advisers.
 He also advises on the creation of family trusts and the acquisition of overseas assets.
-LAW AND PRACTICE VIETNAM Contributed by: Mark Oakley, Hieu Pham, Leif D Schneider and Elaine Chew, ACSV Legal
+Contributed by: Mark Oakley, Hieu Pham, Leif D Schneider and Elaine Chew, ACSV Legal

 Leif D Schneider is a senior associate at ACSV Legal and head of the firm's German desk.
-After earning his legal credentials in Germany, he worked for high-profile clients at various international law firms in the EU and Asia (Germany, France, Hong Kong, Thailand and Vietnam) before joining ACSV in 2021.
+After earning his legal credentials in Germany, he worked for high-profile clients at various international law firms in the EU and Asia (Germany, France, Hong Kong, Thailand and Vietnam), before joining ACSV in 2021.
 He is a member of the German Bar and is a foreign-registered lawyer in Vietnam.
 His practice focuses on corporate/M&A, foreign direct investment, international arbitration, IP and data security.
 He regularly contributes to publications on Vietnamese legal developments.
 Leif is fluent in English, German and French.

-Elaine Chew joined ACSV Legal in 2014 and is a senior associate.
-Prior to joining the firm, Elaine worked at international law firms in Malaysia and Vietnam.
-Her experience covers M&A, joint venture arrangements, investment structures, management arrangements and private equity transactions.
-Elaine has also worked for local and international corporations in the hospitality and tourism, food and beverages, retail, education and healthcare sectors.
-Elaine graduated from the University of Reading in 2007, was admitted as an advocate and solicitor of the High Court of Malaya in 2010 and is a registered foreign lawyer in Vietnam.
-She is fluent in English and Malay.
-ACSV Legal Level 11, Empress Tower 138-142 Hai Ba Trung Street District 1 Ho Chi Minh City Vietnam Tel: +84 28 3822 4539 Fax: +84 28 3822 4239 Email: info@acsvlegal.com Web: acsvlegal.com
+Elaine Chew is a special counsel at ACSV Legal who has previously worked at international law firms in Malaysia and Vietnam, including a white-shoe law firm.
+Elaine is a 2007 graduate of the University of Reading, was admitted as an advocate and solicitor of the high court of Malaya in 2010, and is a registered foreign lawyer in Vietnam.
+Her expertise includes advising on foreign direct investment in a range of conditional sectors, notably healthcare, education, fintech and real estate, and acting for a range of clients in M&A by private equity, etc. Since conditional sectors are grey in interpreting the laws, Elaine helps clients consider effective structuring from the outset.
+Elaine is fluent in English, Malay and Cantonese.
+ACSV Legal Level 11 Empress Tower 138-142 Hai Ba Trung Street District 1 Ho Chi Minh City Vietnam Tel: +84 28 3822 4539 Fax: +84 28 3822 4239 Email: info@acsvlegal.com Web: www.acsvlegal.com